screwdriver-cd/scm-github/README.md

 ### Methods

-For more information on the exposed methods please see the [scm-base-class].
+For more information on the exposed methods please see the [scm-base].

 ## Testing